-The blazing northern lights in the Lapland sky are an unforgettable experience for any traveler.
-The northern lights are caused by charged particles in the solar winds hitting Earth’s atmosphere.
-Travelers come from as far as Asia to see Lapland’s unique natural fireworks.
+The blazing northern lights in the Lapland sky are an unforgettable experience for any traveller.
+The northern lights are caused by charged particles in the solar wind colliding with Earth’s atmosphere.
+Travellers from all over the world come to Lapland to see these unique natural fireworks.
+Capturing the northern lights is now accessible to almost everyone: the latest generation of sensitive DSLR cameras, as well as modern mobile phones, have made photographing them easier than ever.

-The municipality of Pello sits in the beautiful Torne valley, in Finnish Lapland.
-The Arctic Circle passes through Pello, making it the perfect place to capture the “aurora borealis”.
-Because Pello is a rural municipality it does not suffer from light pollution, making it easy to observe this unique natural phenomenon even from the town centre.
+Pello is located in the beautiful Tornio Valley, in Finnish Lapland.
+The Arctic Circle passes through Pello, making it an ideal place to observe the aurora borealis.
+From late August, you can start seeing the Northern Lights above the Arctic Circle, all the way until early April.
+As Pello is a rural municipality, it does not suffer from light pollution, making it easy to observe this unique natural phenomenon.

 Welcome to Pello and the beautiful Torne Valley, home to perhaps the world’s most beautiful natural phenomenon!